valensh1/MernStack-Template/README.md

 ![git clone](/img/screenShots__ReadMe/GitClone.png?raw=true 'git clone')

-## Create new GitHub Repository
+## Create new GitHub Repository in Your Own GitHub

-- Follow the step-by-step screenshots below for adding a new repository to hold the code for our new MERN Stack application.
+- Follow the step-by-step screenshots below for adding a new repository to hold the code for your new MERN Stack application.
   <br>
   <kbd>![create repo1](/img/screenShots__ReadMe/GitHub_Create_Repo1.png?raw=true 'create repo1')</kbd>
   <br>